bahmutov/code-snippets/README.md

 * [profile-method-call.js](profile-method-call.js) - profiles a single method call.
 * [profile-prototype-method.js](profile-prototype-method.js) - profiles a single method call
 that is on a prototype object, not on an instance.
+* [profile-separate-calls.js](profile-separate-calls.js) can profile actions where separate method calls start and stop the operation.

 ### Storage measurements